Middlesbrough: Victorian era

-On 15 August 1867, a Reform Bill was passed, making Middlesbrough a new parliamentary borough, Bolckow was elected member for Middlesbrough the following year.
+On 15 August 1867, a Reform Bill was passed, making Middlesbrough a new parliamentary borough; Bolckow was elected member for Middlesbrough the following year.

-The town's rapid expansion continued throughout the second half of the 19th century (fuelled by the iron and steel industry), the population reaching 90,000 by the dawn of the 20th century.
+The town's rapid expansion continued throughout the second half of the 19th century, fuelled by the iron and steel industry, and the population reached 90,000 by the dawn of the 20th century.

 Second World War

-Middlesbrough was the first major British town and industrial target to be bombed during the Second World War.
+Middlesbrough was the first major British town and industrial target to be bombed during the Second World War, although the official date of the Blitz is a few months later.
 The steel-making capacity and railways for carrying steel products were obvious targets.
 The Luftwaffe first bombed the town on 25 May 1940, when a lone bomber dropped 13 bombs between South Bank Road and the South Steel plant.
 More bombing occurred throughout the course of the war, with the railway station put out of action for two weeks in 1942.

-By the end of the war more than 200 buildings had been damaged or destroyed in the Middlesbrough area.
+By the end of the war, more than 200 buildings had been damaged or destroyed in the Middlesbrough area.
 Areas of early- and mid-Victorian housing were demolished and much of central Middlesbrough was redeveloped.
 Heavy industry was relocated to areas of land better suited to the needs of modern technology.
 Middlesbrough itself began to take on a completely different look.